ANSHEENA-KACHINIKKAD/sorting_grouping_sql/README.md

-# sorting_grouping_sql
-simple sorting and grouping data using sql query .
+# Sorting And Grouping data